I get way too much email. And I hate it. Email is intrusive, addictive, distracting, mentally taxing,

 come and talk to me face to face, during that time.
 I will be available at my office, E2-347A.

-can see my open office hours.
-I do have travel and other disruptors that affect my schedule, and I will keep this calendar up to date.
-Please check the calendar before coming by, just to make sure that I will
+On my webpage, I maintain the time I have my open office hours.
+I do have travel and other disruptors that affect my schedule, and I will keep the website information up to date.
+Please check it before coming by, just to make sure that I will

 But now, let me answer your specific question.